 If you followed your treatment plan but aren’t completely satisfied, AlignerCo lets you request refinement aligners, which cost an extra $200.

 If you’re deemed ineligible for Candid treatment, you might receive a refund for what you’ve paid so far, but it’s ultimately up to your dentist.
 If you aren’t satisfied with the way your teeth are progressing, contact your dentist.
 The benefit of having a local professional in the loop is that they can potentially bring you back to the office for another examination and come up with an appropriate solution.

 AlignerCo provides a full refund for any expenses incurred if you’re not approved as a candidate for treatment.
 And if your dentist determines you’re not eligible for Candid treatment, they may give a refund as well, but it depends on the individual dentist.

 AlignerCo Company Background

-- Has grown to become the second-largest home aligner company in the industry.
+- Has grown to become one of the industry’s largest clear aligner producers.

-- Dug out a niche as the most affordable home aligner option.
+- Found their niche as the most affordable home aligner option.

 - Still small, but has a growing customer base.

 AlignerCo entered the scene in 2019 but counters their inexperience with incredibly affordable prices — the lowest in the industry.
-Most impressively, they haven’t sacrificed product quality for these low prices.
-Customers flocking to AlignerCo for their cost-effectiveness are finding highly-effective treatment and excellent support as well.
-It’s safe to say that this upstart has quickly become a worthy competitor for industry mainstays like Candid and SmileDirectClub.
+Most impressively, they haven’t sacrificed product quality to achieve these low prices.
+Customers flocking to AlignerCo for their cost-effectiveness are finding highly effective treatment and excellent support as well.

 Saving money is great, but we’re not convinced that AlignerCo’s lower costs surpass Candid’s dedication to quality, effectiveness, and safety.
 As AlignerCo continues to grow, we’ve seen them making moves to compete in these other categories, but Candid has the edge for now.